 The Holberg Debate

-The Holberg Debate is inspired by Ludvig Holberg as man of the Age of Enlightenment and seeks explore pressing issues of our time.
-The debate will be held annually on 3 December, Holberg’s birthday, starting this year.
+The Holberg Debate is inspired by Ludvig Holberg as man of the Age of Enlightenment and seeks to explore pressing issues of our time.
+The debate will be held annually on 3 December, Holberg’s birthday.

 Scholars holding positions at universities and other research institutions, including academies, are entitled to nominate candidates to the Holberg Prize and the Nils Klim Prize.
 The deadline is 15 June each year and the nomination form is made available on the Holberg Prize webpage medio November the year before.